-Ah…cinnamon and sugar.
-Such a delightful combination.
-I didn’t grow up with it, but after years spent in the United States I now love it.
-A sprinkle of cinnamon sugar on many types of food can make them just delicious.
+Cinnamon and sugar is such a wonderful combination.
+I didn’t grow up eating to many sweet treats in Bangladesh.
+After I moving to the states, I have tried variety of things with cinnamon and sugar..
+A sprinkle of cinnamon sugar on a buttered toast?!
 One of my favorite things is to get an elephant ear or funnel cake made with cinnamon sugar at a local event like the county fair.
-When that’s not possible I make myself a coffee cake.

 Cinnamon sugar topping